What computer storage options are available?

 SSDs generally come in the following sizes:

-To implement your new SSD, you have one of two options: (this should be based on the user's individual needs):
+To implement your new SSD, you have one of two options (this should be based on the user's individual needs):

 Starting with a blank SSD means you can choose any size SSD that's appropriate, including a smaller size drive if only a fraction of the existing capacity is in use.

-Another significant advantage is that you're starting with a blank slate - no junk, no unwanted apps, files or settings.
+You're starting with a blank slate - no junk, no unwanted apps, files or settings.